-Game developer, VR-guru, mocap artist, animator, video editor and all-round problem solver.
-Avid gamer, movie lover and dabbling photographer.
+Game developer, VR-guru, mocap artist, animator, video editor, and all-round problem solver.
+Avid gamer, movie lover and knowledge sponge.

 As member of the Radboud University Faculty of Social Sciences’ Technical Support Group, I help researchers with creating compelling and effective (interactive) audio-visual stimuli for their behavioral experiments.
 My multidisciplinary background in Communication and Multimedia Design allows me to judge which medium, style, genre and/or technique is best suited for each individual project.